fbpx

 University of Helsinki, Finland

-The brain’s crescendo: How music training enriches child neurocognitive development
+The brain’s crescendo: How music training enriches child neurocognitive development.
+Evidence from longitudinal and cross-sectional studies

 Assal Habibi